-As required by SEC rules, we compared our CEO's total compensation in 2017 to that of our median employee for the same period.
-Through our core human capital management system with supplementation from manual inputs, we collected information for our global workforce of 14,015 employees, including our full-time, part-time and temporary workers, and excluded our employees in Germany (284) and France (175) under the de minimis exemption.
-We identified our median employee as of December 31, 2017 by applying a consistent compensation measure for the period from January 1, 2017 to December 31, 2017 across our global employee population-annual salary or hourly pay, bonus and commissions (excluding equity compensation because inclusion of such would have had no impact on the determination of the median employee).
-We annualized the compensation for our full-time and part-time employees who were newly-hired in 2017.
-Our median employee's total 2017 compensation was \$82,543 and our CEO's was \$29,181,078 (\$22,353 more than as reported in the Summary Compensation Table above due to the inclusion of certain employee benefits).
-Accordingly, our 2017 CEO to Median Employee Pay Ratio was 354:1.
+As required by SEC rules, we compared the weighted average of the total compensation of our prior CEO and current CEO in 2018 to that of our median employee for the same period.
+Through our core human capital management system with supplementation from manual inputs, we collected information for our global workforce of 15,596 employees, including our full-time, part-time and temporary workers, and excluded our employees in Germany (283), France (173), and certain other countries (50) under the de minimis exemption.
+We identified our median employee as of December 31, 2018 by applying a consistent compensation measure for the period from January 1, 2018 to December 31, 2018 across our global employee population-annual salary or hourly pay, bonus and commissions (excluding equity compensation because inclusion of such would have had no impact on the determination of the median employee).
+We annualized the compensation for our full-time and part-time employees who were newly-hired in 2018.
+Our median employee's total 2018 compensation was \$88,707 and the weighted average of the total 2018 compensation of our prior CEO and current CEO was \$29,054,430 (\$22,773 more than as reported in the Summary Compensation Table above due to the inclusion of certain employee benefits).
+Accordingly, our 2018 CEO to Median Employee Pay Ratio was 328:1.